Lvzbel/Lvzbel/README.md

 - 👋 Hi, I’m Rodrigo Coto
 - I’m interested in Web Development and Cyber Security
-- I’m currently working Laravel, Vue.js, Typescript, Inertia.js
-- I’m looking to collaborate on OpenSource projects
+- I’m looking to collaborate in OpenSource projects